UV Protection Contact Lenses

 Outdoor Situations Where UV Contacts Can Be Helpful

-UV-blocking contacts can be helpful when paired with sunglasses during bright outdoor routines.
+UV-blocking contacts can be helpful when paired with sunglasses during bright outdoor routines, especially for people who rely on daily wear contact lenses.
 Think about where you spend time, how long you stay outside, and how light reflects around you.

 - Wear UV contacts with sunglasses while driving during bright mornings or late afternoon glare.